CXCL9

 Chemokine (C-X-C motif) ligand 9 (CXCL9) is a small cytokine belonging to the CXC chemokine family that is also known as monokine induced by gamma interferon (MIG).
-The CXCL9 is one of the chemokine which plays role to induce chemotaxis, promote differentiation and multiplication of leukocytes, and cause tissue extravasation.
+CXCL9 is one of the chemokines that play a role chemotaxis induction, promote differentiation and multiplication of leukocytes, and cause tissue extravasation.

-It is closely related to two other CXC chemokines called CXCL10 and CXCL11, whose genes are located near the gene for CXCL9 on human chromosome 4.
+It is closely related to CXCL10 and CXCL11, whose genes are located near that of CXCL9 on human chromosome 4.
 CXCL9, CXCL10 and CXCL11 all elicit their chemotactic functions by interacting with the chemokine receptor CXCR3.

 Structure

 Chemokine (C-X-C motif) ligand 9 (CXCL9) exhibits the classic structure of CXC chemokines, characterized by a short and flexible N-terminal region, a well-ordered core stabilized by two disulfide bonds, three antiparallel beta-strands, and a C-terminal alpha-helix.
 This conserved tertiary structure provides both stability and the necessary conformational flexibility at the N- and C-termini, enabling effective interactions with its receptor, CXCR3, and facilitating signal transduction essential for immune cell migration and activation.
 The structural core is highly conserved among CXC chemokines, while variations in the loop regions contribute to differences in receptor binding and functional specificity.